dimajix/flowman/docs/cookbook/data-validation.md

       - some_output_target
 ```
 The example above will validate assumptions on `some_table` mapping, which reads from some relation also called
-`some_table` (for example tha could be a Hive table or a JDBC table).
+`some_table` (for example that could be a Hive table or a JDBC table).
 The first assertion validates that the column
 `campaign` only contains unique values while the second assertion validates that the column doesn't contain any
 `NULL` values.